laravel-ja/ja-docs-12.x/original-en/queues.md

 return Limit::perMinute(50)->by($job->user->id);
 ```

 Once you have defined your rate limit, you may attach the rate limiter to your job using the `Illuminate\Queue\Middleware\RateLimited` middleware.
-Each time the job exceeds the rate limit, this middleware will release the job back to the queue with an appropriate delay based on the rate limit duration.
+Each time the job exceeds the rate limit, this middleware will release the job back to the queue with an appropriate delay based on the rate limit duration:

 ```php
 use Illuminate\Queue\Middleware\RateLimited;